 Before coming to camp, all Counselors receive an electronic copy of the Staff Handbook.
 It includes all of the rules, regulations, schedules, and miscellaneous camp information that is a must-know for the summer.
 Incoming Counselors are asked to thoroughly review it and complete an online handbook quiz so that the Camp Directors are sure that everyone knows everything there is to know about camp!

-Once the rest of the staff gets to camp, we start our staff training bright and early by jumping right into the day in various sessions that delve into subjects such as how to deal with homesickness, safety precautions on the Waterfront, bonding opportunities with the staff, first aide and CPR certifications and emergency procedures.
+Once the rest of the staff gets to camp, we start our staff training bright and early by jumping right into the day in various sessions that delve into subjects such as how to deal with homesickness, safety precautions on the Waterfront, bonding opportunities with the staff, first aid and CPR certifications and emergency procedures.
 Before staff arrive, they can complete CPR online training so that when they come to the camp, they can just be refreshed with a CRP session and be fully equipped to complete CPR if ever there is an incident that requires it.

 In addition to teaching classes during Mini Camp, Term Camp Staff undergo the following:

 - Instruction/training in the rules and procedures for being a Tent Counselor

 - Instruction/training in the rules and procedures of the Activity Departments